adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

       background-color: #eee;
 	}

-We prefix the class name with the module (or component) because even though the states could be common, the styles may not be.
-For example, an empty *basket* may have a gray background.
-But an empty list of *search results* may have an absolutely positioned image.
+The class name is prefixed with the module (or component) because whilst states maybe common, the associated styles may not be.
+For example, an empty *basket* might have a gray background.
+But an empty list of *search results* might have an absolutely positioned image.

 ## What about reusing state?